Shawn-Armstrong/UR_Primary_Client_Python_Library/README.md

 ### Future Features
 - [ ] Implement package type 20.
-- [ ] Implement a method of filtering variables.
+- [X] Implement a method of filtering variables.
 - [ ] Implement unit tests.

 ### Bugs
 - [ ] While deserializing a Robot State Message, package type 16, an unknown subpackage type 14 was observed.
   - There may be a potential logic error in class `Package` function `read_subpackages()`.
   - There may be an undocumented subpackage.
-- [ ] Custom reports cannot differentiate between subpackages that share variables names.
+- [X] Custom reports cannot differentiate between subpackages that share variables names.
-  - Will require modification in `watch_list.txt` format to include a subpackage name.
-  - Will require modification in class `package_writer.py` function `update_custom_report()` to include additional constraints.
-  - A design concern is that named tuples must be unique which poses a challenge in current approach which may need to be reworked.
+  - Potentially resolved, pending more tests.